valkey-io/valkey-glide/README.md

 | Redis                 |   V   |   V   |   V   |   -   |

 ## Current Status
-In this release, Valkey GLIDE is available for Python, Java and Node, with plans to include more programming languages in the future.
+In this release, Valkey GLIDE is available for Python, Java and Node.js.
+Support for GO is actively under development, with plans to include more programming languages in the future.
 We're tracking future features on the [roadmap](https://github.com/orgs/valkey-io/projects/11).

 ## Getting Started
 -   [Java](./java/README.md)